 Work plan and priorities

-The next phase of work will focus on breaking the work into more manageable chunks and prioritising effort on some priority sub-projects.
+We are now looking to break the work into more manageable chunks and prioritise effort on some priority sub-projects.

-To that end, we will soon be looking for input to a two-stage gap analysis as follows:
+To that end, we are conducting a two-stage gap analysis as follows:

-- More detailed gap analysis of specific topic areas identified in Stage 1 as being the most important and urgent (Oct)
+- More detailed gap analysis of specific topic areas identified in Stage 1 as being the most important and urgent (to begin soon)